Welcome to Art Class! Create a Dream Home Notebook

 Sometimes it can be difficult to express what you like and don’t like in new home features.
 So the Dream Home Notebook is a helpful resource in the planning process.
 The saying, “A picture is worth a thousand words” also applies to the development of your custom home design.
 An experienced builder can look at the pictures and listen to the conversation (and often read between the lines) to help you better articulate what you are thinking but are unable to put into words.
 It’s also helpful to write down your expectations.
 You may want to include stories (good and bad) of what your friends have gone through in their home-building experience.
 Also, write down the elements in your home that are important to you.
 When you finally meet with your builder, you will have a well-organized, thoughtful notebook to share, which will help tremendously in your design and building process.
 Cut out or take pictures for your dream home and organize them in a single place along with your notes on what you really want.

-Know what you can afford before you begin.
-For the past eighteen years, my company Creekside Homes has been building magnificent, custom-designed homes for the luxury market.
-The information in this guide (highlights from my years of experience) will help you make more informed choices and have less stress and greater confidence throughout the entire process.
+For the past eighteen years, Creekside Homes has been building magnificent, custom-designed homes for the luxury market in Greater Portland and Northwest Oregon.
+The information in this guide, drawn from my years of experience, will help you make more informed and more confident choices throughout the entire custom home building process.

 build a quality home book

-Let’s build your dream home in McMinnville, OR
+Let’s build your Oregon dream home

 Here’s to building your dreams…!